r09491/solar_checker/README.md

 Install the 'tinytuya' package and run the magic 'python3 -m tinytuya scan'.
 Follow the interesting instructions in that repository!

-These will produce some json file to be used to setup the config file '.poortuya'.
+These will produce some json files to be used to setup the config file '.poortuya'.
 There is a tepmplate in the directory 'poortuya'.

 Ensure you have a proper '.poortuya' is in your home directory!